 Other than during maternity leave I worked full-time.
 Over years that made millions of dollars of difference to the amount of money that came into our home.

-Setting up enough superannuation to retire on.
+Setting up superannuation to retire early on.

-Setting up an an additional passive income stream.
+Setting up a passive income stream.

 Purchasing property and share investments for long term investment.